draftdev/startup-marketing-checklist/marketing-checklist.md

 - [ ] Cold call ~20 people who might be good customers.
 - [ ] Connect with potential customers on Linkedin, reach out when they accept.
 - [ ] Watch a first time user use your product.
-- [ ] Ask your customers for feedback directly (individual outreach).
+- [ ] Survey or poll your users for feedback (see our [list of survey tools for lots of great options at any budget](/blog/2017/survey-tools)).
+- [ ] Collect and display testimonials from happy users.
 - [ ] Run an early-stage cold email campaign.

   ##### An early-stage cold email campaign